Faye Wong: Early life

 Wong was born at Peking Union Medical College Hospital in Dongcheng District, Beijing in the midst of the Cultural Revolution.
-Her father was Wang Youlin (王佑林), a mining engineer and second son of Wang Zhaomin(王兆民) (1901–1985), member of the Legislative Yuan of the Republic of China.
+Her father was Wang Youlin (王佑林), a mining engineer and second son of Wang Zhaomin (1901–1985), member of the Legislative Yuan of the Republic of China.
 Wang Youlin had been parentally betrothed to Li Min (李珉), sister of Taiwanese writer Li Ao, but when Wang Zhaomin left for Taiwan upon the Communist takeover, Wang Youlin, then a left-leaning college student, stayed in mainland China and later wed Xia Guiying (夏桂影), a revolutionary music soprano with China Coal Mine Art Troupe, who would be Wong's mother.
 Wong had a brother named Wang Yi (王弋), who was two years older than her and died in his fifties due to illness.

 Wong grew up in the Qingniangou area near Andingmen, where the residential communities affiliated with the coal mining industry were situated.
 She attended Ditan Primary School, where she served as the class's arts and cultural coordinator.
-She then attended the Beijing No. 145 Middle School, before transferring to Beijing Dongzhimen Middle School.
-In 1987, she was admitted to the Biology Department of Xiamen University through the national college entrance exam but chose to move to Hong Kong instead.
+She then attended Beijing Dongzhimen Middle School.

+In 1987, Wong was admitted to study biology at Xiamen University through the national college entrance exam, but she chose to move to Hong Kong to join her father, who had been working there for a few years.
+The plan was for her to stay there for a year to fulfill the permanent residency requirement, and go to study in Australia.
+However, since Wong did not know a word of Cantonese, the language spoken in Hong Kong, she experienced great loneliness.
+Following a brief modeling stint, she began taking singing lessons as a distraction with Tai See-chung, an East Indies-born Chinese who had gone to school in mainland China before tutoring Hong Kong superstars Anita Mui, Andy Lau, Leon Lai, Aaron Kwok, as well as Wong.